reshinto/Basic_technologies_revision/react/reactJS.md

 - Memoization: cache result of function call
 - Warning: do not prematurely optimize performance, use only as needed for expensive calculations
 - gives you referential equality between renders for values
+- will only recompute the memoized value when 1 of the dependencies has changed
+- help to avoid expensive calculations on every render
+- if no dependency array is provided, a new value will be computed on every render
-- calls its function and returns the result
+- calls its function and returns the result value
 ```javascript
 import React, {useState, useMemo } from "react";